red56/red56.github.io/workflow.md

 ---
-layout: category
+layout: section
+section: workflow
-categories: bespoke
+categories: workflow, bespoke
 ---

-# Bespoke software for SMEs
+# Workflow software

 We help SMEs improve the flow of work in their business by developing, maintaining, and integrating bespoke software (and SaaS).